Education and Awareness

 Walks for Wellness

 Walks for Wellness are held in communities across the province to raise awareness about Assist and lawyer mental health.
-Walks are held each year in:
+Walks have been held in:

 - Medicine Hat